 This anecdote may be hypothetical, but it’s indicative of the types of challenges confronting many banks’ deployment of AI models.
-Machine learning models tasked with identifying patterns in data, making predictions, and solving complex problems are often opaque, obscuring their under-the-hood mechanisms.
+Machine learning models tasked with identifying patterns in data, making predictions and solving complex problems are often opaque, obscuring their under-the-hood mechanisms.
 Deploying such models without explainability poses risks.
 In addition, a lack of explainability can preclude many banks from taking advantage of cutting-edge AI applications, including underwriting models that use alternative data,2 facial-recognition software for ATMs,3 or bots that can track compliance with new regulations.4

 “Black-box” algorithms also raise a number of thorny questions.
 First and foremost, should every machine learning model be self-explainable by design?
 Or should banks forgo explainability in favor of model accuracy?
-Or should the level of explainability depend on the context, purpose, and regulatory compliance expectations?
+Or should the level of explainability depend on the context, purpose and regulatory compliance expectations?

 The emerging field of explainable AI (or XAI) can help banks navigate issues of transparency and trust, and provide greater clarity on their AI governance.
-XAI aims to make AI models more explainable, intuitive, and understandable to human users without sacrificing performance or prediction accuracy.8 Explainability is also becoming a more pressing concern for banking regulators9 who want to be assured that AI processes and outcomes are “reasonably understood” by bank employees.10
+XAI aims to make AI models more explainable, intuitive and understandable to human users without sacrificing performance or prediction accuracy.8 Explainability is also becoming a more pressing concern for banking regulators9 who want to be assured that AI processes and outcomes are “reasonably understood” by bank employees.10

-This heightened interest is also evident among many consumer advocacy groups, counterparties, and even internal stakeholders at financial institutions.
-In fact, the expanding repertoire of XAI techniques, methodologies, and tools has become a top priority for many banks.
-These organizations are not only advancing XAI research in partnership with academic and scientific communities, but they are also spearheading innovative applications of explainability techniques within their respective firms.
+This heightened interest is also evident among many consumer advocacy groups, counterparties and even internal stakeholders at financial institutions.
+In fact, the expanding repertoire of XAI techniques, methodologies and tools has become a top priority for many banks.
+These organisations are not only advancing XAI research in partnership with academic and scientific communities, but they are also spearheading innovative applications of explainability techniques within their respective firms.
 For example, banks have worked with leading specialists at Carnegie Mellon University and the University of Hong Kong to propose novel uses of XAI,11 and co-founded innovation labs that aim to produce explainable machine learning models that advance their business goals.12

 XAI may also help banks see more of their pilot projects come to light, since a lack of explainability can be a major hurdle to deploying AI models.

-A robust XAI program can offer a number of other benefits to organizations as well.
+A robust XAI program can offer a number of other benefits to organisations as well.
 Explainability tools can unlock different types of information about a model, depending on what type of answers are being sought and the types of modeling approaches used.13 For example, XAI techniques that shed light on a model’s functioning can be valuable for understanding relationships among variables, diagnosing poor performance, or identifying potential information leakages.14 Collectively, these efforts are important for upholding customer protection and fair lending by identifying model parameters that lead to disparate impact; understanding of trade-offs in model performance; developing more convincing business cases for model adoption and buy-in from management; ensuring greater trust and credibility in the models; and preventing any potential regulatory/compliance issues.

 In this article, we shed light on the practical considerations banks should evaluate in implementing and scaling XAI across the enterprise.
 Specifically, we consider the following questions: 1) How should banks weigh the benefits of explainability against potential reductions in accuracy and performance?
-2) What’s the most effective way for AI teams to prioritize efforts that enhance transparency across the model development pipeline?
+2) What’s the most effective way for AI teams to prioritise efforts that enhance transparency across the model development pipeline?
 3) Which models should be the biggest priority/focus of explainability?
 And 4) How should banks deploy their limited resources to ensure explainability across their model inventory?